josuneha/AzureBigData-analytics/Hands-on lab/HOL step-by-step - Big data and visualization.md

 3. Run the installer, once downloaded.

-4. When you see the following screen, click Next.
+4. When you see the following screen, select Next.

    ![The Welcome page in the Microsoft Integration Runtime Setup Wizard displays.](media/image114.png 'Microsoft Integration Runtime Setup Wizard')